0cjs/sedoc/ee/devtools/ASxxxx.md

     -l              `.lib` filename to read
     -m              Generate .map file (-m1 to include linker-generated syms) -u              Update listing file(s) .rst
+    -b area=expr    Define base address for an area

 The `.lib` library file contains a list of object modules (without `.rel` extension?) with absolute paths or paths relative to the dir containing the `.lib` file; these files (both given paths and in dirs specified with `-k`) are searched to resolve undefined symbols.

+The `-b` option is processed before relocation (because it determines the relocation values), so any symbols used in an expression you give it will take on their _pre-relocation_ values.
+Thus, you can't use this to place one area after another.

+By default areas will be placed one after starting at `$0000` in the order they are encountered.
+The starting points can be explicitly set with the `-b` option; this can produce overlapping areas (with overlapping values at the same memory location in the output files) without warnings.

 Error messages are explained in §3.5.12.